oamg/leapp/docs/source/getstarted.rst

 This script iterates over all the subdirectories of `demo/vmdefs/emabled` and runs `vagrant up --provision`.

+Note that the VMs shall be started by the same user who will run the demo, i.e. when using sudo to run the demo, one shall use sudo to start the VMs as well.

 Running the demonstration via the CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^